Coronavirus Is Reportedly Spreading Through Donald Trump’s Inner Circle Again

 The first spread in Trump’s inner circle came following the Rose Garden ceremony held to announce the appointment of Amy Coney Barrett to the Supreme Court.

-As The Inquisitr reported, Trump was hospitalized at Walter Reed Medical Center following his positive coronavirus diagnosis and underwent various tests.
+Per The Inquisitr, Trump was hospitalized at Walter Reed Medical Center following his coronavirus diagnosis and underwent various tests.
 He ultimately recovered from the virus after treatment with Regeneron and Remdesivir, CNN reported.